-Applicant's Response: "The subject property is surrounded by a mix of uses including commercial, restaurants, a hotel, OPI, and multi-family to the north, multi-family developments to the north, east, west and south.
-Another hotel, car wash, liquor store, restaurants, automotive repair, landscaping supplies, and other Cl designation including high density mini- storage warehouse condominiums directly to the east.
+Applicant's Response: "The subject properties are surrounded by a mix of uses including commercial restaurants, a hotel, OPI, and multi-family to the north, multi-family developments to the north, west and south.
+Another hotel, car wash, liquor store, restaurants, automotive repair, landscaping supplies, and other CI designation including high density mini storage warehouse condominiums directly to the east.
 The proposed rezoning will allow for residential use at a density which is consistent with surrounding development.
-The RMF-4 zoning will have potential density capability to promote affordable workforce housing which has been desperately needed in the City for decades."
+The RMF 4 zoning will have potential density capability to promote affordable workforce housing which has been desperately needed in the City for decades."

-Staff Comment: See Map 1 for aerial photography of existing land uses surrounding the subject property and the photographs of properties that abut the subject property.
+Staff Comment: The applicant has accurately described the existing land use pattern surrounding the subject property.
+See Map 1 for aerial photography of existing land uses surrounding the subject property and the photographs of properties that abut the subject property.